The Bankrate promise

 How credit card default affects your score

 Every month of non-payment will result in another hit to your score, as the delinquency ages and balances owed increase due to interest and fees.
-And an actual default will likely result in the card’s line of credit being closed, which will cause your credit utilization rate to soar to 100 percent on the account.
+And an actual default will likely result in the card’s line of credit being closed, which will cause your credit utilization ratio to soar to 100 percent on the account.
 It may be turned over to a collection agency, putting you in another category of bad for your score.
-(One notable exception to this rule is medical bills.
-They are not reported as past due until they’re six months old.)

 For those of you job hunting, the main worry is not your credit score, which employers generally are not interested in, but your credit report.
 It is still common (it used to be virtually guaranteed) for employers to pull a credit report as part of the interviewing process.
 A string of delinquencies or defaults could make you less competitive.
 My advice is to make at least the minimum payments until your search is complete to keep your credit report looking as impressive as possible.

 What to do about credit card default

 You have several options to handle your debt.
 You can continue to pay it off, try to settle the debt for less than owed or file for bankruptcy.
 One might argue that a fourth option exists, which is to do nothing.
 But ignoring the problem will not make it go away.
 If you are able to evade your creditors until the statute of limitations for debt is reached, you then cannot be successfully sued in court for the debt.
 But remember, even in this unlikely scenario, you still owe the debt, so you have not in fact handled the debt.